Some collapsing operations for 2-dimensional precubical sets: Introduction

 \section{Introduction}

-It is known for some time now that precubical sets, i.e., cubical sets without degeneracies, can be used to model concurrent systems (cf. \cite {Fajstrup}, \cite{FajstrupGR}, \cite{GaucherGoubault}, \cite{Goubault}, \cite{GoubaultTransCub}).
+It has been known for some time now that precubical sets, i.e., cubical sets without degeneracies, can be used to model concurrent systems (cf. \cite {Fajstrup}, \cite{FajstrupGR}, \cite{GaucherGoubault}, \cite{vanGlabbeek}, \cite{Goubault}, \cite{GoubaultTransCub}).
 These are systems of two or more computational processes which may communicate, share resources, and execute in parallel.
 Let us consider, as an example, a very simple concurrent system where two processes $A$ and $B$ write to a piece of shared memory.
 Each process performes a sequence of three actions: it accesses the memory, writes its name, and terminates.
 The processes execute simultaneously but cannot write to the memory at the same time.
 This situation can be modeled by the 2-dimensional precubical set depicted in figure \ref{fig1} (the definition of precubical sets is recalled in \ref{precube}).
 The vertices represent the states of the system, the horizontal arrows represent the actions of process $A$, and the vertical arrows represent the actions of process $B$.
 Moreover, if it does not matter in which order an action of $A$ and an action of $B$ are executed and they may actually be performed concurrently, then this is indicated by a square linking the two pairs of arrows corresponding to a consecutive execution of the actions.
 The precubical set has a hole reflecting the fact that only one process can write its name to the memory at a time.
 Any precubical set can be realized geometrically as a topological space and indeed even as a d-space in the sense of M. Grandis \cite{GrandisBook}.
 A d-space is a topological space with a distinguished set of paths, called d-paths, which equip the space with a direction of time.
 The d-paths in the geometric realization of a precubical set are obtained by pasting together increasing paths on cubes.
 In the interpretation of a precubical set as a model of a concurrent system, the passage to the geometric realization adds all possible intermediate states of the system to the model.
-The d-paths represent complete or partial executions of the system.
-We remark that with d-paths it is possible to model not only consecutive but also truly concurrent executions of independent actions.
+The d-paths represent complete or partial executions of the system.\\